 My response to being irritated is usually one of 3 things:

 2. Get angry, upset, and frustrated.

-What I realized is that those responses brought negative consequences:
+I realized those responses to my irritation brought negative consequences instead.
+They could easily:

 1. Ruin my day or week.